Nov. 18, 2015

 “On behalf of Ole Miss Athletics, I want to thank everyone in the Ole Miss family and beyond who have made a contribution towards the Forward Together campaign and helping us not only reach our $150 million goal, but surpass it sooner than expected,” said Ole Miss Director of Athletics Ross Bjork.
 “When I arrived, I stated that we must ‘pull the rope in the same direction because you love our student-athletes,’ so I appreciate everyone who has become a follower of this approach.”

 “In addition, we have the best fund raising staff in the country and their hard work has not gone unnoticed throughout our campaign.
 The generosity by Rebel Nation allows us to keep improving our athletics facilities and enhance the student-athlete and fan experience at Ole Miss.
 We will all be challenged with our new goal of $200 million, but we will continue to work with maximum effort to achieve goals on and off the field and move forward together as family.”

 The Forward Together campaign started in August 2011 and raised $25 million in its first month.
 One year into the process, the campaign reached $75 million in gifts before surpassing $110 million in May 2014.
-Today’s total of $172 million is the result of $69 million in philanthropic giving and $103 million in donations related to priority seating.
-Four hundred seventeen of the Vaught Society’s 422 active members have contributed to the Forward Together campaign, including 17 philanthropic gifts at the $1 million-and-above level.
+Today’s total of $155 million is the result of $56 million in philanthropic giving and $99 million in donations related to priority seating.
+Three hundred of the Vaught Society’s 375 active members have contributed to the Forward Together campaign, including 13 philanthropic gifts at the $1 million-and-above level.